Ranko Munitić

-Ranko Munitić (Zagreb, 3 April 1943 – Belgrade, 28 March 2009) was a Yugoslav theorist, critic, journalist and art historian – one of the most important experts on popular culture and media in Yugoslavia.
+Ranko Munitić (Ранко Мунитић; 3 April 1943 – 28 March 2009) was a Yugoslav theorist, critic, journalist and art historian – one of the most important experts on popular culture and media in Yugoslavia.

 His fields of interest were most usually Yugoslav film, cinematographic animation, comics, documentary film, artistic fantasy, television, acting and actors.

 He was also a film and television screenwriter, director, host and producer.

 Biography

 Ranko Munitić was born during the World War II on 3 April 1943 in Zagreb, which was then in the Independent State of Croatia.
 As a child he lived in Trogir.
 He studied history of art at the Faculty of Philosophy in Zagreb.

 He met Zorica Jevremović (a director, dramatist, theorist of media and culture) at the amateur film festival "Mala Pula", on 24 June 1968.
 The two of them married in Belgrade on 1 May 1971, where Zorica added the surname Munitić to hers, then they went to Zagreb.
 In November of the same year, they return to Belgrade, where they lived together until the end of March 2009 (when Munitić died).